- What is radiation therapy? When is it used?

 - Follow-up care after radiation therapy

 Common side effects of radiation therapy

 Fatigue means having less energy to do the things you normally do or want to do.
 It can last a long time and can get in the way of your usual activities.
-It’s different from the fatigue of everyday life, and it may not get better with rest.
+The fatigue caused by cancer and its treatment is different from the fatigue of everyday life, and it may not get better with rest.
 Cancer-related fatigue is worse, and it’s more distressing.
 Cancer-related fatigue can: